What does it mean to major in philosophy?

 You can select the optional emphasis in religious studies, which aims to understand sympathetically yet critically the world’s religions, and to explore the phenomenon of religion itself as a prominent component of human life and culture.
 Through courses in sacred texts, world religions, and contemporary religious life, religious studies students explore the means by which human beings have expressed themselves religiously, both historically and cross-culturally.
 This exploration involves studying myths, rituals, symbols, divine figures, and scriptures, as well as mastering the methods and analytical tools required by an academic approach to religion.
 All major cultures continue to be influenced by religious traditions and ideas, and citizens need to make well-informed judgments about the cultural forces shaping global events.

-Why is the University of Mississippi a good place to study philosophy and religious studies?
+Why is UM a good place to study philosophy and religious studies?

 The philosophy faculty have many different areas of expertise, including philosophy of law, language, mind, religion, politics, science, film; epistemology, metaphysics, ethics, applied, moral psychology, Asian philosophy; ancient philosophy, and early modern philosophy.